Welcome, Recent Grads!

 There was kind of a lot happening on commencement day — so if you want to watch WAA’s video again now that things are a little quieter, you can find it here.

 Affiliate Groups — spirited alumni groups that unite Badgers who participated in the same campus organizations or activities, such as UW band members, house fellows, artists and performers, and others.

 Affinity Groups — identity-based communities where alumni can connect, celebrate those who make a difference, support students during their time on campus, and more.

-Chapters — geographically based groups that offer local Badgers a variety of social, professional, educational, and philanthropic opportunities to stay connected and make a difference where they live.
+Chapters — geographically based alumni groups that offer Badgers a variety of social, professional, educational, and philanthropic opportunities to stay connected and make a difference where they live.

 One Alumni Place (OAP) — the visitor center and event space beside Alumni Park on the shore of Lake Mendota.
 It features seating by a cozy fireplace, a collection of books and artifacts that highlight the alumni experience, a rooftop deck, and an outdoor gathering space with spectacular views of the park and the lake.

-Recent Grads — anyone who is within five or six years of graduation.
-These alumni are often aged 22–28 but may be of any age.
+Recent Grads — often alumni who are aged 22–28, but may be of any age.

-Wisconsin Alumni Student Board (WASB) — a student organization directly associated with WAA, dedicated to linking students past, present, and future.
+Wisconsin Alumni Student Board (WASB) — a student organization associated with WAA that is dedicated to connecting Badgers past, present, and future.
 WASB hosts a variety of spirited events and programs throughout the year to connect alumni with current and prospective students.